-For commercial and mortgage loans, most collateral extended as loan guarantees was in the form of real estate, of which the value could be deducted for the purposes of loan loss provisioning.
+For commercial and mortgage loans, most collateral extended as loan guarantees was in the form of real estate, of which the value could be deducted for the purposes of expected credit loss provisioning.
 Collateral values were appraised according to the Bank of Thailand's rules and regulations.

 Generally, the risk of real estate value changes depends on economic conditions.
-A recession in the Thai economy might result in lower values, which would require TISCO Bank to reserve higher loan loss provisions.
+A recession in the Thai economy might result in lower values, which would require TISCO Bank to reserve higher provision for expected credit loss.
 Moreover, the legal process of collateral acquisition through related laws and enforcement is both costly and time consuming.
 However, all pending cases are closely monitored on a regular basis.